guark/guark/README.md

 - You can use any front end framework
 - Using native system webview (unlike electron we do not embed chrome in the builds)
 - Cross Compile (WIP)
+- App Hooks
+- App Watchers
+- App Plugins (You can make your own)
+- Simple
+- And more..

 ## 📜   Installation